BlenderCN-Org/hypermesh/docs/user-guide.md

    **Because performance of a Python addon is inherently limited, having this panel open while editing a mesh with many vertices selected will cause lag.
    Simply collapsing the panel alleviates the issue.**
-   If many vertices are dragged, their hypercoordinates all have to be recalculated and average for this panel to show the correct output.
+   If many vertices are dragged, their hypercoordinates all have to be recalculated and averaged for this panel to show the correct output.
 A Python addon cannot process high numbers of vertices dozens of times per second.
    If few vertices are selected, performance is good (even when the mesh itself has many vertices),